Delni/blog/content/posts/keyboard-101-part1-anatomy/index.en.md

 {{< figure src="./resources/pexels-josh-sorenson-1714205.jpg" caption="Photo by <a href='https://www.pexels.com/en-us/@joshsorenson/'>Josh Sorenson</a> on <a href='https://www.pexels.com/en-us/photo/clavier-magique-apple-avec-pave-numerique-sur-la-table-pres-de-la-souris-sans-fil-1714205/'>Pexels</a>">}}

-There is rougly 2 major types of keyboards, that I'm talking about from the beginning now: membrane keyboards and mechanical keyboards.
+There is roughly 2 major types of keyboards, that I'm talking about from the beginning now: membrane keyboards and mechanical keyboards.
 Historically, all keyboards were mechanical.
 But technological advances have made the rise of the membrane keyboards possible, relegating the former to the rank of "gamer" keyboards, even if they are worth much more than just that.

 ### Membrane keyboard